ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

  `sudo add-apt-repository ppa:securityonion/stable`
  `sudo apt-get update`

-* If you encounter an error in regard to mod_passenger.so, try disabling the module as follows:
+* If you encounter an error in regard to `mod_passenger.so`, try disabling the module as follows:
    `sudo a2dismod passenger`

 * Add back any missing Security Onion packages by installing the `securityonion-iso` metapackage.
 If you didn't install from our ISO and instead installed from your preferred flavor of Ubuntu and added our PPA and packages, then you may not necessarily need to install the `securityonion-iso` metapackage.
 In the command below, you can replace `securityonion-iso` with the same Security Onion metapackage(s) you originally installed (`securityonion-server`, `securityonion-sensor`,        `securityonion-all`, `securityonion-elsa`, etc).:

     `sudo apt-get install securityonion-iso syslog-ng-core`
-**IMPORTANT!** If you receive a prompt regarding syslog-ng.conf, press `N` to keep your currently-installed version.
+**IMPORTANT!** If you receive a prompt regarding `syslog-ng.conf`, press `N` to keep your currently-installed version.
 * Update all packages that are currently installed:
 `sudo soup`